looqbox/data-challenge/README.md

 ## Submitting
 - Send an e-mail to the person that you are in contact within Looqbox!
-- Your answer must have the queries and the visualization (you can use notebooks or regular code)
+- Your answer must be sent in PDF format with the code snippets used in each question, as well as the result obtained (values, tables, graphs)

 ## Bonus points!
 - Question 5 is a bonus question!